Curie: Policy-based Secure Data Exchange: Curie Policy Description Language

-Selections are executed when conditionals are true.
-Conditionals can be consortium and dataset specific.
-For instance, a member may enforce other members to be located in a specific country, to be a part of an alliance such as NATO, and to have data size greater than a particular value.
-These conditionals do not require any interaction between members, that is, a member decides conditionals without knowing any details about other member's data.
-However, members may want to define its policies based on the relations between its data and other member's data.
-To allow such complex share/acquire policies, CPL provides data-dependent conditionals which is used for evaluating a specific, \ie statistical function over two members data.
-This computation is secure and does not leak members data.

-\textbf{Data-dependent Conditionals-} A member's decision on whether to share or to acquire data can depend on other member's data.
+\textbf{Data-dependent Conditionals.} A member's decision on whether to share or to acquire data can depend on other member's data.
 Simply put, one example of a data-dependent conditional among two members could be whether the intersection size of the two sets (\eg a specific column of a dataset) is not too high.
-Considering such knowledge, a member can make conditional decision about about share or acquisition of that data.
-For instance, consider a list of confidential IP addresses used for blacklisting the domains.
-If a member knows that the intersection size is close to zero, then member may dictate an acquire clause to request complete IP addresses from that member~\cite{freudiger2015controlled}.
+Considering such knowledge, a member can make a conditional decision about share or acquisition of that data.
+For instance, consider a list of private IP addresses used for blacklisting the domains.
+If a member knows that the intersection size is close to zero, then the member may dictate an acquire clause to request complete features from that member based on IP addresses ~\cite{freudiger2015controlled}.

-CPL defines a \textsf{evaluate} keyword for data-dependent conditionals through functions on data.
-Data-dependent conditionals takes the following form: